-A former Visiting Fellow at the Munk School of International Studies, University of Toronto, Lang was also BMO Visiting Fellow, Glendon School of Public and International Affairs (GSPIA), Glendon College, York University, where he taught three courses in the Masters of Public and International Affairs program.
-In 2014 he served as Interim Co-Director of the GSPIA.
+A former Visiting Fellow at the Munk School of International Studies, University of Toronto, Lang spent three years as BMO Visiting Fellow, Glendon School of Public and International Affairs (GSPIA), Glendon College, York University, where he taught several courses in the Master of Public and International Affairs program.
+In 2014 he served as Interim Co-Director of the School.

-A frequent contributor to various newspapers, including the Toronto Star, Ottawa Citizen and Globe and Mail, Lang’s writings have also appeared in Walrus, Policy Options, Policy Network, and International Politics and Society.
-He has spoken at numerous universities and think tanks in Canada and abroad, and has appeared numerous times as a commentator on CBC radio and television, CTV and Global Television.
+Lang has published more than a hundred and fifty articles and essays on Canadian defence policy, the nexus between defence and foreign policy, and domestic and international political economy.
+A frequent contributor to the The Globe and Mail, The Toronto Star and The Ottawa Citizen, Lang’s writings have also appeared in The National Post, The Montreal Gazette, Policy Options, Policy Network, Walrus, International Politics and Society, International Journal and The Global Exchange.
+He has spoken at various universities and think tanks and has appeared numerous times as a commentator on CBC radio and television, CTV and Global Television.

-Educated at the University of Western Ontario (B.A., M.A., political science), Queen’s University (M.P.A.), and the London School of Economic (M.Sc., International Political Economy), where he studied as a Chevening Scholar, Lang lives in Ottawa with his wife and two children.
+A Board member of the School of Policy Studies at Queen’s University and former member of the Queen’s International Centre Council, Lang was educated at the University of Western Ontario (B.A., M.A., political science), Queen’s University (M.P.A.) and the London School of Economics (M.Sc.
+International Political Economy), where he studied as a Chevening Scholar.
+He lives in Ottawa with his wife and children.

 RECENT PUBLICATIONS BY EUGENE LANG